 What do you look for in the applicants at the castings?

-We are looking not just for how a candidate photographs but personality plays a huge part in our decision making process.
+We are looking not just for how a candidate looks in photographs but personality plays a huge part in our decision making process.
 In today's market, it is not enough to be just a beautiful face - clients are seeking so much more from models and influencers.
 We want to find individuals that can inspire, motivate and share with the world that true beauty comes from within.

 You studied Fashion Merchandising – what did it teach you and how has it helped in your role?